XRPLF/rippled/src/ripple/overlay/README.md

 delays or terminate the link.

-# Ripple Clustering #
+# Clustering #

-A cluster consists of more than one Ripple server under common administration that share load information, distribute cryptography operations, and provide greater response consistency.
+A cluster consists of several servers, typically under common administration, that are configured to work cooperatively by sharing server load information, details about shards, optimizing processing to avoid duplicating work that other cluster members have done, and more.

-Cluster nodes are identified by their public node keys.
-Cluster nodes exchange information about endpoints that are imposing load upon them.
-Cluster nodes share information about their internal load status.
-Cluster nodes do not have to verify the cryptographic signatures on messages received from other cluster nodes.

 ## Configuration ##